Romanian Car Brands

 Defunct Manufacturers

 This group of automakers is represented by companies that self-liquidated as a result of expansion, merger, or, on the contrary, split into two independent units.
-The most prominent examples are AA&WF, Oltcit, Automobile Craiova, and some other manufacturers.
+The most prominent examples are AA&WF, Oltcit, Automobile Craiova, and other manufacturers.

 ARO